Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	Data binding is the process of integrating views in an XML layout with data objects.
 The Data Binding Library is responsible for generating the classes required for this procedure.

-**45: How do you protect an Android app from reverse engineering?
+**45: How do you protect an Android app from reverse engineering ?**

 	Make sure you are well aware of prevention tactics and tools such as tamper detection, ProGuard Assistance, and SafetyNet.
 	List other best practices such as using C++ for important code, securing user credentials, server-side database encryption,